-An important aspect of the financial statements preparation process is the implementation of a quality control and assurance regime, to provide assurance about the accuracy and completeness of the statements, and that they comply with all relevant legislative and policy requirements.
+An important aspect of the financial statements preparation process is the implementation of a quality control and assurance regime, to provide assurance about the accuracy and completeness of the statements, plus confirmation that they comply with all relevant legislative and policy requirements.

-9.1 Finance team quality control and assurance processes
+9.1 Processes subject to quality control and assurance processes

 - the calculation of balances that require complex computation and the collation of information from a variety of sources

 - the calculation of estimates

 - large and unusual transactions and journal entries

 - key documentation supporting the financial statements balances, including lead schedules and supporting working papers